 A Guide to Creating “Safe Space” Policies for Early Childhood Programs (Rebecca Ullrich, Center for Law and Social Policy (CLASP), 2019, 9 pp) for practitioners, advocates, and policymakers.
 Includes information and resources to help design and implement “safe space” policies that safeguard early childhood programs against immigration enforcement.

 Immigrant and Refugee Children: A Guide for Educators and School Support Staff (United We Dream, National Immigration Law Center, First Focus, and American Federation of Teachers, 2016, 32 pp) Includes, facts, advice, and actions for schools and communities with “tear & shares” to distribute.
 Also explains the Family Educational Rights and Privacy Act, which prohibits schools from giving student information to immigration agents without parental consent.
 A 6-page summary appeared in Teaching Tolerance, Spring 2017.

 Racial Justice in Education: Resource Guide (National Education Association Ed Justice League, 2018, 80 pp) emphasizes awareness, capacity, and action with material on creating a welcoming environment and additional resources.
 EdJustice also reports on actions by teachers around the country and offers know-your-rights flyers on DACA, (2018, 1 pp), Immigration and Schools (2 pp), and Immigration Enforcement (4 pp).

-Safe Havens: Protecting and Supporting New York State’s Immigrant Students (Education Trust NY, Advocates for Children of NY, New York Immigration Coalition (NYIC), and Committee for Hispanic Children and Families, 2017, 22 pp) includes recommendations for how the state, school districts, and individual schools can improve support for students.
+Safe Havens: Protecting and Supporting New York State’s Immigrant Students (Education Trust NY, Advocates for Children of NY, NY Immigration Coalition (NYIC), Committee for Hispanic Children & Families, 2017, 22 pp) includes recommendations for how the state, school districts, and individual schools can improve support for students.
 Additional NYIC materials for educators on mental health, activities, higher education, bullying, and more.